About

 Archive Library

 The Halloween Retrospect archive library has earlier roots – out of a time (some twenty years ago) when average collectors had greater potential in the second-hand market (given fewer spells of price distortions) to develop interesting collections from modest budgets.
-It was also a time (circa 1990’s) when survey books and critic/seller connections supplied the majority of information (right or wrong) about the vintage market, before digital media (at once both new yet stumped by the past) further complicated the narrative.
-Regardless, those scrappy years resulted in a collection of numerous anomalies, prompting a blog to pursue research without prescribed boundaries; and this was the 2014 introduction of The Sane Halloween Observer.
+It was also a time (circa 1990’s) when survey books and critic/seller connections supplied the majority of information (right or wrong) about the vintage market, before digital media (at once both new yet stumped by the past) further complicated narratives.
+Regardless, the scrappy years resulted in a collection of numerous anomalies, prompting this collector to write a research blog without prescribed boundaries; and this was the 2014 introduction of The Sane Halloween Observer.

-In 2018, coinciding with dwindling blog entries, the blog’s author began working toward a Master Degree in Library and Information Science (2021), and studies often utilized that diverse collection of holiday objects – enhancing perspectives on the state of objects, of information and discovery tools, as well as informing methods sought for future projects.
+In 2018, coinciding with dwindling blog entries, the blog’s author began working toward a Master Degree in Library and Information Science (2021), and whenever possible utilized an on-hand collection of diverse holiday objects in personal studies – enhancing perspectives on the state of such objects, of information and discovery tools, as well as informing methods sought for future projects.
 This began a process, not only for better archival management, but also for competent publications organization as a functional library.
-As it turned out, those print (and digital) records proved to be important primary sources, and thus began The Halloween Retrospect (2023) as a serialized print publication of research.
+As it turned out, those print (and digital) records proved to be important primary sources, and thus began The Halloween Retrospect (2023) as a serialized digest publication of research, followed recently by a new art-book Halloween Artifacts (2024) with the same attention to data sources.

-525 vintage publications with 245 on-hand catalogs and 280 verifiable surrogates
+Around 610 vintage publications with 268 on-hand & 342 verifiable surrogates

 and an as yet uncounted # of relevant materials – books, magazines, ads, etc.